Jumoke Odetola: Early life and education

-Career

-According to a Punch interview, Odetola disclosed that her decision to venture into acting was contrary to the wishes of her parents.
-But her fulfillment in the entertainment industry led them to accept her chosen career.
-She also described her character in Somewhere in the Dark, a film that featured Gabriel Afolayan as her most challenging film role.
-She cited Majid Michel and Omotola Jalade Ekehinde as great inspirations in her budding days as an actress while Abiodun Jimoh is her main mentor in the film business.

 Awards

 In 2015, she won revelation of the year category at BON Awards.
 Also, at the Africa Magic Viewers' Choice Awards, Odetola won the award for best indigenous language film for her role in Binta Ofege and somewhere in the dark.
 She retained the award in the 5th edition of the ceremony through Somewhere in the Dark.
 She also won the best actress in a lead role (Yoruba) at 2017 Best of Nollywood Awards in Ogun State.
 The 2017 City People Movie Awards saw Odetola get a nomination for best supporting actress (Yoruba).

-Jumoke Odetola became the Best Actress at the City People Movie Awards, 2018.
+In 2026, she was honoured by her alma mater, Ajayi Crowther University, during a distinguished personality lecture held at the institution in Oyo State.